Kristian Dacey

-Kristian Dacey (born 25 July 1989) is a Welsh rugby union player.
-A hooker, he plays club rugby for the Cardiff Rugby having started his rugby playing with Merthyr RFC before honing his skills at Pontypridd RFC.
+Kristian Dacey (born 25 July 1989) is a Welsh rugby union player who plays as a hooker for Cardiff Rugby.
+Born in Merthyr Tydfil, he began his rugby career with Abercynon and Merthyr, before moving to Pontypridd.
+He first played for the Cardiff Blues in 2011.

-That chant "Dacey, score a try.
-Dacey, Dacey, score a try" can often be heard from the terraces at the Cardiff Arms Park in recognition of the hookers excellent strike rate.

 On 20 January 2015, Dacey was named in the 34-man Wales squad for the 2015 Six Nations Championship.

 Dacey made his full international debut for Wales versus Ireland on 8 August 2015 as a second-half replacement.

 Dacey was called up as cover for the 2017 British & Irish Lions tour to New Zealand.

+At the end of the 2022-23 season, Dacey announced plans to retire, but later joined Brecon RFC.